trig79/WeatherAPI/README.md

 In using weatherAPI i had to implement without aid of a tutorial and also in doing manged to remove the need to import icons as this API provides them.

+the key takeaways from this project was interaction with API, eventlistners and changing the DOM via JS.